Better-Boy/BreadCrumb-Navigation-Visualizer/README.md

 ### Functionalities supported:
 1. Search Node - Searches a given node in whole tree
 2. Highlight Navigation Path to the node from the root

+The visualization for the sample data in the repository can be found at - https://better-boy.github.io/BreadCrumb-Navigation-Visualizer/